let people misunderstand you

 Read that again.

-Your healing doesn’t need to be witnessed to be real.
+Your story doesn’t need consensus to be true, and your healing doesn’t need to be witnessed to be real.

 You will look back and see that every time you chose your peace over their approval, you were building a life that was truly yours.
 You will see that freedom is not found in being understood by everyone, but in being true to yourself, even when you stand alone.